Monette Cummings

 Monette A. Cummings (1914 - 1999) was an American writer of pulp fiction of various genres including regency romance and planetary romance.

 She was born in Kansas City, Missouri.
 Her work was collected in Exile and Other Tales of Fantasy, published in 1968.

-Her novel The Beauty’s Daughter was awarded a RITA Award for Best Regency Historical Romance in 1986.
+Her novel The Beauty’s Daughter was awarded a Golden Medallion by the Romance Writers of America.

 Cummings died in Lawrence, Kansas in 1999.